By Luke Thorne, Assistant Archivist

 Since its foundation in 1788, the Linnean Society of London has been responsible for keeping collections of botanical and zoological specimens, portraits, artefacts, books and archival material from a variety of different people and places.
 One Collection that has recently been catalogued and incorporated into the archive catalogue are the records of the lesser known Society for Promoting Natural History (SPNH).
 This Society played an important role in facilitating an open environment for discussing and examining matters related to all branches of natural history.
 Naturally, a parallel can be made here between the Linnean Society’s mission to study and promote scientific ideas around the subject of natural history and that of the SPNH.
 This is no coincidence as the SPNH was essentially the predecessor of the Linnean Society and was influential in its development.

 When I began my position at the Linnean Society as the Assistant Archivist, I was tasked with cataloguing and repackaging the SPNH collection.
 The process of arranging and writing descriptions for the bound volumes and files in the collection gave me a perspective on the longstanding interest people have had in natural history and the desire to share knowledge of the natural world with others.
 In writing this blog I hope to continue this tradition of sharing knowledge about the natural world through a brief examination of the history of the SPNH and to generate interest in this particular collection, the details of which can be viewed in our online catalogue.
-The images used in this blog also have links to their respective catalogue entry underneath.

 The beginnings of the SPNH